nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 +++
 date = ""
-description = "We had this weird space in our deck so I decided to fill it and make it useable." draft = true image = "" slug = "finishing-our-deck"
+description = "We had this weird gap in our deck so I decided to fill it and make it useable." draft = true image = "" slug = "finishing-our-deck"